Is survivorship universal life insurance right for my family?

 - Typically less expensive than buying two individual policies.
 Since one Survivorship Universal Life policy covers two people it generally costs less than two separate policies.

 - Builds cash value.
 When you pay your premium a portion covers the cost of life insurance and the remainder is applied to a cash value account.
-The growth in cash value is federal tax-deferred and can be accessed for a variety of personal needs, but withdrawals can have consequences.
+The growth in cash value is federal tax-deferred and can be accessed for a variety of personal needs, but withdrawals can have consequences1.

 - Ability to customize your policy with available riders, which can help customize coverage for your particular situation.